d2l-ai/d2l-en/chapter_gaussian-processes/gp-inference.md

     _However_, different pairings of even these parameters provide interpretably different plausible explanations for many datasets, leading to local optima in our objective.
 If we use a large length-scale, then we assume the true underlying function is slowly varying.
 If the observed data _are_ varying significantly, then the only we can plausibly have a large length-scale is with a large noise-variance.
 If we use a small length-scale, on the  other hand, our fit will be very sensitive to the variations in the data, leaving little room to explain variations with noise (aleatoric uncertainty).

-    Try seeing if you can find these local optima: guess very large length-scale with large noise, and small length-scales with small noise.
+    Try seeing if you can find these local optima: initialize with very large length-scale with large noise, and small length-scales with small noise.
 Do you converge to different solutions?

 3. We have said that a fundamental advantage of Bayesian methods is in naturally representing _epistemic_ uncertainty.
 In the above example, we cannot fully see the effects of epistemic uncertainty.
 Try instead to predict with ```test_x = np.linspace(0, 10, 1000)```.
 What happens to the 95\% credible set as your predictions move beyond the data?
 Does it cover the true function in that interval?
 What happens if you only visualize aleatoric uncertainty in that region?